datjandra/eise/README.md

 ## Overview

-EISE demonstrates real-time, client-side image retrieval using classical computer vision methods.
-Instead of relying on text tags or metadata, the system analyzes visual structure directly and returns ranked matches based on feature correspondence.
+EISE is a client-side image search application that performs feature-based matching directly in the browser.
+Instead of relying on metadata or text labels, it analyzes visual structure to identify similar images.

-The updated interface focuses on a **clean search-and-explore workflow**:
+The interface is designed around a simple workflow:

-- A **query panel** for selecting input images
+- Select a query image
+- Run matching against a dataset
-- A **results grid** showing ranked matches
+- Explore ranked results
-- A **modal-based detail viewer** for deep inspection of feature matches
+- Inspect detailed feature correspondences

 ---

-## New User Interface & Experience
+## User Interface & Experience

-The application has been redesigned for clarity and usability:

 ### 🔍 Query Panel (Left Sidebar)
-- Select a query image from a dropdown menu
+The query panel is the entry point for image search:

+- Dropdown selection of available query images
-- Preview the selected image instantly
+- Instant preview of the selected query image
-- Run matching with a single button click
+- “Run Matching” button to execute the search
-- Live status indicator shows processing state and best score
+- Live status indicator showing processing state and best match score

+---

 ### 🧩 Results Grid (Main Area)
-- Ranked visual similarity results displayed as cards
-- Each result shows:
-  - Thumbnail preview
-  - Similarity score
+The results section displays ranked matches in a responsive grid layout:

+- Visual thumbnails of matched images
-  - Rank position
+- Rank ordering based on similarity score
+- Confidence score for each result
-- Hover interaction highlights candidate images
+- Hover interaction for visual emphasis
-- Click any result to inspect detailed matches
+- Clickable cards to inspect individual matches

-### 🔬 Match Detail View (Modal)
-- Full-screen overlay visualization
-- Side-by-side comparison of query vs matched image
-- Colored feature correspondences:
-  - Keypoints
-  - Match lines between descriptors
-- Focused inspection without cluttering the main UI

-This replaces the previous canvas-based side panel approach with a **more modern, modal-driven experience optimized for exploration**.

 ---

+### 🔬 Match Detail Viewer (Modal)
+Detailed inspection is presented in a modal overlay:

+- Side-by-side visualization of query and matched image
+- Keypoint correspondences drawn between images
+- Color-coded feature match visualization
+- Focused, distraction-free inspection mode

+---

 ## How It Works

-EISE uses classical feature-based image matching:
+EISE uses classical feature-based computer vision techniques:

 ### 1. Feature Detection (FAST)
-The FAST algorithm identifies corner points in images that represent visually distinctive regions.
+Corner points are detected in both query and dataset images using the FAST algorithm, identifying visually distinctive regions.

 ### 2. Feature Description (BRIEF)
-Each keypoint is encoded using BRIEF descriptors, producing compact binary feature vectors.
+Each keypoint is encoded using BRIEF descriptors, producing compact binary representations of local image structure.

 ### 3. Feature Matching
-Descriptors from the query image are compared against all dataset images to find correspondences.
+Descriptors from the query image are compared against each dataset image to identify matching keypoints.

 ### 4. Similarity Scoring
-Each candidate image receives a score based on the average confidence of matched features.
+A similarity score is computed for each image based on the average confidence of matched feature pairs.

 ### 5. Ranking & Visualization
-Results are sorted by similarity score and visualized in a responsive grid.
-Detailed matches can be inspected via the modal viewer.
+Results are sorted by similarity score and presented in a ranked grid.
+Selected results can be explored in detail through feature visualization.

 ---

 ## Features

-- ⚡ Real-time image matching directly in the browser
+- ⚡ Fully client-side image matching
 - 🧠 Feature-based similarity using FAST + BRIEF
-- 🖼️ Ranked results grid with visual previews
+- 🖼️ Ranked visual results grid
-- 🔬 Interactive match inspection via modal viewer
+- 🔬 Interactive match visualization in modal view
-- 🎯 Clean separation of search and exploration workflow
+- 🎯 Clean separation between search and exploration
-- 🔒 Fully client-side processing (no backend required)
+- 🔒 No backend required — runs entirely in the browser
-- 📱 Responsive UI built with Bootstrap
+- 📱 Responsive layout using Bootstrap

 ---